-The taxable profits of a company from an insurance business other than life insurance are calculated by including in taxable profits gross premiums from such insurance business in Hong Kong, interest derived from Hong Kong, other income from Hong Kong, balancing charges on the disposal of fixed assets, the reserve for unexpired risks outstanding at the beginning of the profit period and recoveries of losses by reinsurance.
+The taxable profits of a company from a general insurance business other than life insurance business and non-life long term insurance business are calculated by including in taxable profits gross premiums from such insurance business in Hong Kong, interest derived from Hong Kong, other income from Hong Kong, balancing charges on the disposal of fixed assets, the reserve for unexpired risks outstanding at the beginning of the profit period and recoveries of losses by reinsurance.
 Deductions are allowed for insurance premiums refunded, premiums paid on reinsurance, a reserve for unexpired risks at a percentage adopted by the company and applied to its worldwide operations at the end of the profit period, actual losses, agency expenses in Hong Kong, depreciation allowances on fixed assets and balancing allowances upon their disposal and a fair proportion of head office expenses.